Common ostrich: Racing

 In some countries, people race each other on the backs of common ostriches.
-The practice is common in Africa and is relatively unusual elsewhere.
+The practice is common in South Africa and is relatively unusual elsewhere.
 The common ostriches are ridden in the same way as horses with special saddles, reins, and bits.
 However, they are harder to manage than horses.
 The practice is becoming less common due to ethical concerns, and nowadays ostrich farms set a limit weight for people to ride ostriches, making the activity mostly suited for children and smaller adults.